pelle112112/RustExam/README.md

 The implemented error handling is focused around using Result, and thereby mapping the enums Ok() and Err().
 We chose to go with this approach because the API framework poem has an implementation of Result that works well with how the API operates.

-Generally speaking we went with the approach of using the match pattern to handle the different outcomes of the poem Result, however we also tried to use map_err() to map the error cases in one liners, but we found that approach less readable than using match, where we were able to flesh out our Result handling.
+Generally speaking we went with the approach of using the match pattern to handle the different outcomes of the poem Result, however we also tried to use map_err() to map the error cases in one liners, but we found that approach less readable than using match, in which we were able to flesh out our Result handling.

 In the example below we created a function utilizing both approaches for handling errors: